plan5/waspos-totpgenapp/README.md

     'totp/__init__.py',
     'totp/sha1.py',
     'totp/base32.py',

+Refer to the official build guide for the remaining steps.

 You will likely run into compilation errors if you have many other apps frozen into the image.
 Remove unneeded apps from the manifest file in this case.